car trip ideas and tips

 On one of them, you have to have 4 in a row, otherwise it’s about being the first to find 5.

-I’ve put stickers on that only stick to one half, so they can take them off and on, but felt-tip pens that can be erased can of course also be used.
+I’ve put stickers on, that only stick to one half, so they can take them off and on, but pens that can be erased can of course also be used.

-Our boys thought it was fun to look at the map, then they could follow a little where we were.
+Our boys thought it was fun to look at the map, then they could follow a long with where we were.
 You can also make it a game, finding the cities and drawing the route.

 More Car games

-Audio books: Our children love audio books and it is a brilliant idea instead of movies, especially if someone can get a little motion sick.
+- Audio books: Our children love audio books and it is a brilliant idea instead of movies, especially if someone can get a little car sick.

-Alphabet animals: For each letter, an animal is mentioned, for example A: Monkey
+- Alphabet animals: For each letter, an animal is mentioned, for example A: Ant

 Packed lunches for the trip